alexharri/website/posts/icelandic-name-declension-trie.md

 //=> "Guðmund"
 ```

 When building this library, I did not code _any_ declension rules by hand.
-Instead, the rules of Icelandic name declension are _derived_ from public Icelandic data for personal names and their forms.
-The rules are encoded in a trie-like data structure that uses clever compression techniques to get the bundle size under 5 kB gzipped.
+Instead, the rules of Icelandic name declension are derived from public Icelandic data for personal names and their forms.
+The rules are encoded in a trie-like data structure that uses clever compression techniques to get the library's bundle size under 4.5 kB gzipped.
 This lets the library be included in web apps without increasing bundle size significantly.

-The rest of the post will walk through this problem in a ton of detail, and go over the compression techniques I used to get the trie to such a small size.
+The rest of the post will walk through this problem in detail, and go over the compression techniques I used to get the trie to such a small size.

 ## Data for Icelandic name declension

 Iceland has a publicly run institution, [Árnastofnun][arnastofnun_en], that manages the [Database of Icelandic Morphology][dim] (DIM).
-The database was created, amongst other things, to support Icelandic language technology.
+The database was created, amongst other reasons, to support Icelandic language technology.

 [arnastofnun_en]: https://www.arnastofnun.is/en
 [dim]: https://bin.arnastofnun.is/DMII/